Skip to main content

 Bandwidth

 Bandwidth is data that is passed to your viewers when they load a video or play an audio episode.
-Account Owners can veiw their monthly bandwidth usage on the "Account Usage" page of their account settings.
+Account Owners can view their monthly bandwidth usage on the "Account Usage" page of their account settings.

 Beta features

-Warning: These features may be a bit buggy, so only proceed if you’re okay with user testing.
+Heads up: These features may be a bit buggy, so only proceed if you’re okay with user testing.

 Big play button